 Some pet health insurance policies may offer modest discounts for paying your annual premium upfront and in full, as opposed to making monthly payments.
 For instance, Embrace Pet Insurance and GEICO Pet Insurance both offer 5% discounts for annual premium payments.

 Spayed and neutered pets tend to be cheaper to insure.
-For instance, Embrace applies an automatic 5% discount to all policies for such pets.
+For instance, Embrace applies an automatic 5% discount to all policies for such pets, which tend to have lower lifetime costs for veterinary care and require fewer vet visits overall.

 7. Pet Age